 HOMEMADE BELGIAN WAFFLES

-- 2 tbsp of butter for waffle iron or vegetable oil spray
+- 2 tbsp butter for waffle maker or vegetable oil spray

-- In a medium bowl whisk together flour, sugar, baking powder, salt, and baking soda.
+- In a large bowl whisk together flour, sugar, baking powder, salt, and baking soda.

-- In another bowl beat together the eggs and melted butter and vanilla, and then add the buttermilk.
-Add wet ingredients to dry ingredients.
+- In another large bowl beat together the eggs with melted butter and vanilla.
+At the end add the buttermilk.

-- Melt the remaining 2 Tbsp of butter in a small bowl and brush the waffle iron.
+- Melt the remaining 2 tbsp of butter in a small bowl and with a kitchen brush, brush the waffle maker.

-- Pour the recommended amount of waffle batter onto the centre of the iron and cook until the waffle is crispy on both sides and is easily removed from iron.
+- According to the instructions of your waffle maker, pour the recommended amount of waffle batter onto the center of the waffle maker.
+Cook until the waffle is crispy on both sides and is easily removed from iron.
+This usually can take in between 2-3 minutes, (more in notes).